-When the liquidator has wound up the Māori incorporation, they must file in the MLC a full statement of account about the winding up of the Māori incorporation.
+When the liquidator has wound up the Māori incorporation, he or she must file in the Māori Land Court a full statement of account about the winding up of the Māori incorporation.

 If the Court is satisfied that the Māori incorporation has been wound up properly, it will issue an order dissolving the Māori incorporation.